Q: What’s the difference between a credit report and a credit score?

 Q: Is there any other way I get my FICO score?

-A: When you apply for a loan or mortgage, the financial institution will pay to get your FICO score.
+When you apply for a loan or credit card, the financial institution will pay to get your FICO score.
 They may share the information with you, if you ask.
 Some credit card companies provide a free FICO score to their members.
+Discover.com

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
 It was prepared by Richard Korn, a consumer financial and credit counselor at the Westerville Area Resource Ministry (WARM).